 In 1996 many North American Sōtō priests joined together to form the Soto Zen Buddhist Association.
 It remains institutionally independent of the Japanese Sōtōshū.
 Others simply remain part of the Sotoshu.
 And others, including lay teachers who are excluded from the traditional organizations, prefer to belong to the more eclectic American Zen Teachers Association.
 Some of the lay teachers also belong to the more recent Lay Zen Teachers Association There can be considerable overlap in membership between these organizations.
 And, still others belong to none of these groups.

-Our founding teacher and priest is James Myoun Ford.
+Our founding teacher is James Myoun Ford.
 He was originally ordained a priest by Jiyu Kennett, and received dharma transmission from her in 1971.
 He also completed the formal Soto reformed koan curriculum developed by Daiun Sogaku Harada and received Inka shomei from Dr John Tarrant.
+So his formation included both an intensive monastic experience and twenty years studying with a householder koan master.
+Both have touched him and how he sees the dharma manifesting.

 A long time member of the Soto Zen Buddhist Association, Ford Roshi participated in the first Dharma heritage ceremony in 2004.
 It was meant to be a recognition of seniority in Western Soto Zen roughly equivalent to the Japanese zuise ceremony.
 In 2012 he was Doshi or chief celebrant at the fifth Dharma heritage ceremony.
 Ford later served on its board for a three year term.
 He has been a member of the American Zen Teachers Association for about the same length of time, serving for nearly a decade on its membership committee.

 The Empty Moon is dedicated to the project of awakening.
-It seeks to preserve the traditions of Soto Zen and the disciplines of koan Zen cautiously adapted to the needs of our time and place, In particular the Empty Moon sees its communities as lay-focused, where those called into priest training, encounter it within the larger context of a living and dynamic householder practice.
+It seeks to preserve the traditions of Soto Zen and the disciplines of koan Zen cautiously adapted to the needs of our time and place, In particular the Empty Moon sees its communities as householder-focused, where those called into priest training, encounter it within that larger context of a living and dynamic householder practice.

-As such the Empty Moon also stands for a radical equality between priest and lay practitioners, the total equality of gender identities, and the development of a rigorous but pragmatic formation process for priest practitioners as well as for ordained and lay teachers.
+As such the Empty Moon also stands for a radical equality between priest and householder practitioners, the total equality of gender identities, and the development of a rigorous but pragmatic formation process for priest practitioners as well as for ordained and householder teachers.

 For further reading about the Empty Moon project, here are some links: